CleanvoiceDocs

 edit = client.get_edit("edit_abc123")

-print(edit.status) # PENDING, STARTED, SUCCESS, FAILURE, RETRY
+print(edit.status) # PENDING, PREPROCESSING, CLASSIFICATION, EDITING, POSTPROCESSING, EXPORT, SUCCESS, FAILURE, RETRY

 if edit.status == "SUCCESS":